InnerImmolation/script_example/README.md

 ### Scripts Examples
-Some examples of scripts written on PowerShell, Python, Bash.
+Some scripts examples written on PowerShell, Python, Bash.